bytebender90/MERN-STRIP/README.md

-# MERN-STRIP
-This GitHub repository contains a full stack application built using ReactJS, NodeJS, and MongoDB.
-The application includes payment processing with Stripe and offers both products and subscription options.
-The repository includes all necessary code and resources for setting up and deploying the application.
-# Online Payment Application

-This is a full-stack web application built with React, Node, Stripe, and MongoDB.
-The purpose of this app is to allow users to make online payments securely and efficiently.

-## Features
+Simple MERN App with Stripe Payment and Subscription

+This repository contains a straightforward MERN (MongoDB, Express, React, Node.js) application that demonstrates the integration of Stripe payment and subscription functionality.
+It serves as a foundation for building a web application that offers paid services related to funnels (click funnel)  with recurring subscriptions.

+Features:
+- User registration and authentication
+- Product listing and details
+- Stripe payment integration for one-time purchases
+- Subscription management using Stripe's subscription APIs
-- User authentication and authorization
+- User dashboard to view and manage subscriptions
-- Secure payment processing using Stripe API
-- Integration with MongoDB for data storage
-- Responsive design for optimal user experience on all devices

-## Installation
+- Basic admin panel for managing products and subscriptions

+The front end is built with React, utilizing modern JavaScript frameworks and libraries such as React Router and Redux for state management.
+The backend is powered by Node.js and Express, providing a RESTful API for data manipulation and communication with the MongoDB database.

+Getting Started:
-1. Clone the repository from GitHub.
+1. Clone the repository: `git clone https://github.com/your-username/simple-mern-stripe-app.git`
-2. Install dependencies for both the client and server by running npm install in the root directory and the client directory.
-3. Create a .env file in the root directory and add the following environment variables:
-   - DATABASE_URL: URL to connect to your MongoDB database
-   - JWT_SECRET: Secret key for JSON Web Tokens
-   - STRIPE_SECRET_KEY: Secret key for Stripe API
+2. Install dependencies: `cd simple-mern-stripe-app` and `npm install`
+3. Set up your Stripe account and obtain API keys
-4. Run the server using npm start in the root directory.
+4. Configure the Stripe API keys in the server environment
-5. Run the client using npm start in the client directory.
+5. Set up your MongoDB database and update the connection string in the server configuration

-## Usage

-1. Register for a new account or log in to an existing account.
-2. Add a payment method by clicking on the "Add Payment Method" button and entering your payment information.
-3. Make a payment by selecting a payment method and entering an amount.
-4. View your payment history by clicking on the "Payment History" button.

-## Contributing
+6. Run the development server: `npm run dev`

+Please note that this repository serves as a starting point and may require customization based on your specific project requirements.
+Feel free to modify and extend the code to suit your needs.

-Contributions are welcome!
-If you find any issues or have any suggestions, please create a new issue or pull request.
+Contributions, bug reports, and feature requests are welcome!
+If you encounter any issues or have any suggestions, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+Happy coding!